jsinger67/parol/book/src/AstGeneration.md

 You can specify a user type to be inserted into the AST structure at the place where the symbol would otherwise had the originally generated type.
 Add after a grammar symbol a colon followed by a user type name to instruct `parol` to use this type instead.
-In your language implementation you have to provide fallible or infallible conversions from the original generated types to your types by implementing one of the traits `From` or `TryFrom`.
+In your language implementation you have to provide fallible conversions from references of the original generated types (`&T`) to your types (`U`) by implementing the trait `TryFrom<&T> for U`.
 An examples can be found in the `list_auto` example.
 You can also define aliases for the user type names by inserting as many `%user_type` directives as you want.
 Then use these aliases behind the colons.